 - If scope of total income does not cover the income of the beneficiaries who are non-resident or resident, whether income can still be chargeable to tax in the hands of resident or non-resident trustee u/s 164(1).

 - How to compute?

 - Difficult to quantify

+- Whether Charge Fails in case of inability to compute

+- Protective Assessment and it's nature

-Case Study I - Conclusion
+Case Study - Conclusion